WebAssembly/component-model/design/mvp/Concurrency.md

 A subtask/supertask relationship is immutably established when an import is called, setting the [current task](#current-thread-and-task) as the supertask of the new subtask created for the import call.
 Thus, one reason for associating every thread with a "containing task" is to ensure that there is always a well-defined async call stack.
+Note that guest code can call [`thread.set-task`] to change the containing task of a thread and thus the async call stack can change completely between two program points while executing on a single thread.
+For example, when a JS runtime flushes its microtask queue and encounters a JS callback associated with a task other than the current thread's task, the JS runtime would call `thread.set-task` so that the async call stack matches the JS developer's expectation.

 The async call stack is not currently observable to running components, except that it may nondeterministically appear as part of the callstack stored in